 Il Duomo, Milan’s breath-taking cathedral has to be one of the most romantic things to do in Milan.
 Although inside the cathedral is stunning, the best part is a visit to the roof, where you can get up close and personal with the intricate architecture as well as enjoy views of the city below.
 Next to the cathedral is the Galleria Vittorio Emanuele II which is probably the most beautiful shopping arcade in the world, so you can get a perfect Instagram shot of your partner or treat them to a shopping spree!

-For romantic foodies, taking a cooking class to make your own handmade pasta and tiramisu can help inspire you in the kitchen, and provide a delicious lunch with a real personal touch.
+For romantic foodies, taking a pasta-making class in Milan to make your own handmade pasta and tiramisu can help inspire you in the kitchen, and provide a delicious lunch with a real personal touch.
 In the evening, how about an aperitivo drink on a terrace overlooking the Duomo?
 Or a delicious meal in one of Milan’s top restaurants before a night at the Opera?

 If Milan is a little too much, take the train to nearby Bergamo, where the old town is encircled by the city wall and you can find a quiet corner all to yourselves.

 Gaudi aside, romantic walks along the beach, incredible views from the nearby mountains and food and drink to die for, there is no other city where I would rather spend Valentine’s Day.
-Stroll around the Gothic Quarter, find a cute café for hot chocolate and churros (donuts), share some tapas or paella and enjoy a cocktail or two at Rubi Bar.
+Stroll around the Gothic Quarter, find a cute café for hot chocolate and churros (long doughnuts), share some tapas or paella and enjoy a cocktail or two at a cosy bar in the Born neighbourhood.
 Roof terrace bars are also a lovely way to share a drink and admire the views.

-If Barcelona gets too much, a day trip to Girona is a welcome respite, where you can escape the crowds.
+If Barcelona gets too busy for you, a day trip to Girona is a welcome respite, where you can escape the crowds.
 Game of Thrones fans will also be happy to know it was a filming location for the series!